Alert fatigue isn’t just an overwhelming annoyance, it can be a major risk and undermine an organization’s security posture.

 For this reason, we’ve seen organizations tend to over-rely on security tools.
 The growing problem of alert fatigue from all these tools then leads to wasted budgets, missed incidents, and constant noise that can create a false sense of security—and leave your organization unprotected from legitimate threats.

 Determining the Extent of Alert Fatigue at Your Organization

 Organizations not only need help analyzing billions of data points to identify patterns of suspicious activity, they also need to distill the overwhelming number of alerts into meaningful insights.
 It’s essential that IT security teams effectively manage and prioritize alerts so they can react accordingly.
 Missing even just a single legitimate threat can be devastating for day-to-day operations.

 It’s important to know that alert fatigue doesn’t happen in isolation.
 Every decision and component of your cybersecurity strategy impacts the degree to which your team may suffer from alert fatigue.
-There’s little room for error: The average security analyst spends an astounding 75 percent of their time each shift triaging alerts a SIEM drove to their monitoring screen.
+There’s little room for error: The average security analyst spends a majority of their time each shift triaging alerts a SIEM drove to their monitoring screen.

 “Many security teams have overinvested in a plethora of tools.
 As a result, they are also suffering from alert fatigue and multiple console complexity and facing the challenges in recruiting and retaining security operations analysts with the right set of skills and expertise to effectively use all those tools”

 Dealing with tool overload, staff burnout, skills shortages, and relentless alerts aren’t sustainable for an organization—a change is desperately needed.